Available 24h

 Description

-Superb gilded wall mirror William IV, with rectangular glass topped with an ebonized frame in a fluted frame with acanthus leaf decoration.
+Superb gilded wall mirror William IV, with rectangular glass topped with an ebonized frame in a fluted frame decorated with acanthus leaves.

 This antique mirror retains its original gilding and is ready to be used in your home.

-Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, marked by the popular Biedermeier style.
+Many styles characterize antique furniture, but a few are particularly notable.
+Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
 Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+By the end of the century, these styles evolved into pseudo styles of classicism, Renaissance, and Baroque.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and bas-reliefs.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is often designed with a strong resemblance to the historical period.
+An important style as well is Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and relief decorations.
 These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
-Mythology and ancient times were also of interest, so supports and legs often took animal forms.
+During this period, there was also an interest in mythology and antiquity, with supports and legs taking animal forms.

 Lion’s paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+Currently, many global brands reproduce such furniture, inspired by Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
 This is especially important when searching for an exclusive antique that suits your interior.

 Manufacturer information